silviamaggi/smd-com/_pages/about.md

 - Born and raised in Italy.
 - Moved to the UK in 2011.
 - Bilingual in Italian and English.
-- Currenly brushing up my French and started to study Swedish.
+- Currently brushing up my French and started to study Swedish.
 - In a bid to better my visual communication skills, I started [learning to draw](/drawing/learning-to-draw/).
 - Photography is my life-long passion.
 I contributed to several [exhibitions](/exhibitions/).
 - Authored [two music videos](/projects/after-1989-a-trip-to-freedom/).